Transforming bad carbon dioxide into good oils

 COLIPI does this with biology, innovative technologies and a great team from Hamburg

-Since 2021, COLIPI‘s founding partners are dedicated to develop a scalable oil production where yeast and bacterial cultures upcycle industrial carbon side streams.
-This is a promising value proposition, especially with regard to CO2 utilization, as bacteria can be fed with CO2 and the extracted oil that mimics vegetable oils like palm oil can be used as feedstock for biofuel production or raw material for consumer products like cosmetics, detergents and others.
-Its carbon-footprint is lower compared to any other oil.
-But one first must make the arduous journey from the university laboratory to the free market.
+Since 2021, COLIPI’s founding team has been dedicated to the development of scalable oil production in which yeast and bacterial cultures utilise industrial carbon side streams.
+This is a forward-looking solution, especially with regard to CO₂ utilisation, as bacteria can be fed with CO₂.
+The resulting oil, which mimics vegetable oils such as palm oil, serves as a raw material for biofuel production or consumer goods such as cosmetics, detergents and other products.
+The carbon footprint of COLIPI oils is lower than that of any other oil.

 Philipp Arbter and Jan de Witt explain the carbon utilisation process to visitors.

-Along the way, COLIPI has shown several times, how to transform obstacles into milestones; and there are plenty, as the product development requires not only stable funding for customized bioprocess hardware but also a great deal of specialized knowledge in genetic engineering and extensive oil processing resources.
+Along the way, COLIPI has repeatedly demonstrated how obstacles can be turned into milestones.
+Product development requires not only stable financing for customised bioprocess hardware, but also a high level of specialist knowledge in genetic engineering and extensive resources for oil processing.

-Today, raw materials for the food industry cause up to 80% of the corporate CO2 – a challenging fact, as they should be net zero by latest 2050.
+Today, raw materials for the food industry cause up to 80% of corporate CO2 emissions – a challenging fact, as they should be net zero by 2050 at the latest.

 Nisha Agrawal and Angéle Rolling work in the genetic engineering lab.